-All Andover Public Schools middle school students are invited to enter and participate in a district-wide science and engineering fair that will take place on Saturday, March 18, 2017 at Andover High School.
+All Andover Public Schools middle school students are invited to enter and participate in a district-wide science and engineering fair that will take place on Saturday, March 18, 2017 from 9:00am to 12:00 pm at Andover High School.
 Here are the details:

 This event will be open to 6th, 7th, and 8th grade students in Andover Public Schools.

 Participants will be able to enter either as an individual or as part of a team of 2 or 3 students.

 Two divisions: Competition - enter if you want to compete to move on to the Region IV Middle School Science and Engineering Fair.
 Judges will evaluate and assign a score to your project.
 All team members must be present when project is being judged at the fair.
 Exhibition - enter if you want to present your project but do not want to compete against other projects.
 Judges will not assign a score to projects but will offer feedback on projects.
 Projects in this division will not be eligible to qualify for Region IV Middle School Science and Engineering Fair.

 The project guidelines and judging rubrics for this fair follow the rules set by the Massachusetts State Science and Engineering Fair - these can be found at